-Beveridge would have met his case more fully than either Taylor or Nelson, had he been in a state of mind to comprehend him; and still better would he have been instructed by studying, with as much care as he examined Taylor and Law, the Homilies of his own Church, and the works of her older divines.
+Beveridge would have met his case more fully than either Taylor or Nelson, had he been in a state of mind to comprehend him; and still better would he have been instructed by studying, with as much care as he examined Taylor and Law, the Homilies of his own church, and the works of her older divines.

-The writings of the fathers then promised to give him farther satisfaction; but to them he at length took various exceptions.
-He finally resorted to the Mystic writers, whose noble descriptions of union with God, and internal religion, made every thing else appear mean, flat, and insipid.
-But in truth they made good works appear so yea, and faith itself, and what not?
-These gave me an entire new view of religion, nothing like any I had before.
-But, alas! it was nothing like that religion which Christ and his apostles lived and taught.
+The writings of the fathers then promised to give him further satisfaction; but to them he at length took various He finally resorted to the Mystic writers, exceptions. "whose noble descriptions of union with God, and internal religion, made every thing else appear mean, flat, and insipid.
+But in truth they made good works appear so too, yea, and faith itself, and what not?
+These gave me an entire new view of religion, nothing like any I But, alas! it was nothing like that religion. had before. which Christ and his apostles lived and taught.
 I had a plenary dispensation from all the commands of God; the form ran thus, 'Love is all; all the commands beside are only means of love; you must choose those which you feel are means to you, and use them as long as they are so.'
-Thus were all the bands burst at once.
-And though I could never fully come into this, nor contentedly omit what God enjoined, yet, I know not how, I fluctuated between obedience and disobedience.
+Thus were all the bands burst at once. though I could never fully come into this, nor contentedly omit what God enjoined, yet, I know not how, I fluctuated between obedience and disobedience.
 I had no heart, no vigour, no zeal in obeying, continually doubting whether I was right or wrong, and never out of perplexities and entanglements.
-Nor can I at this hour give a distinct account how or when I came a little back toward the right way; only my present sense is this:-all the other enemies of Christianity are triflers; the Mystics are the most dangerous of its ene-They stab it in the vitals; and its most serious professors are most likely to fall by them.
-May I praise Him who hath snatched me out of this fire likewise, by warning all others that it is set on fire of hell!"
-(Journal.)
+Nor can I at this hour give a distinct account how or when I came a little back toward the right way; only my present sense is this:-all the other enemies of Christianity are triflers: the Mystics are the most dangerous of its enemies. stab it in the vitals; and its most serious professors are most likely to fall by them.
+May I praise Him who hath snatched me out of this fire likewise, by warning all others that it is set on fire of hell!"\ and confess his utter helplessness, and was not "far from the kingdom of God."

-He was, however, delivered from the errors of the Mys. tics, only to be brought back to the point from which he set of but his humble conclusion from the whole shows that the end of this long and painful struggle was about to be accomplished:-he was now brought fully to feel and confess his utter helplessness, and was not "far from the kingdom of God."
+He was, however, delivered from the errors of the Mystics, only to be brought back to the point from which he set out; but his humble conclusion from the whole shows that the end of this long and painful struggle was about to be accomplished:-he was now brought fully to feel

-"And now," says he, "it is upward of two years since.
-I left my native country, in order to teach the Georgia Indians the nature of Christianity; but what have I learn. ed myself in the meantime?
-Why, (what I least of all suspected,) that I, who went to America to convert others, was never converted myself.
+"And now," says he, "it is upwards of two years since I left my native country, in order to teach the Georgia Indians the nature of Christianity; but what have I learned myself in the mean time?
+Why, (what I least of all suspected,) that I who went to America, to convert others, was never converted myself.
 'I am not mad,' though I thus speak; but 'speak the words of truth and soberness;' if haply some of those who still dream may awake, and see, that as I am, so are they.

 "Are they read in philosophy?
 So was I. In ancient or modern tongues?
 So was I also.
 Are they versed in the science of divinity?
-I too have studied it many years. n they talk fluently upon spiritual things?
-The very manie I could do.
+I too have studied it many years.
+Can they talk fluently upon spiritual things?
+The very same I could do.
 Are they plenteous in alms?
-Behold,

-I give all my goods to feed the poor.
+Behold, I give all my goods to feed the poor.